woofdogtw/sylvia-iot-core/sylvia-iot-coremgr/README.md

 [![Docker](https://img.shields.io/docker/v/woofdogtw/sylvia-iot-coremgr?label=docker&logo=docker)](https://hub.docker.com/r/woofdogtw/sylvia-iot-coremgr)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-# sylvia-coremgr
+# sylvia-iot-coremgr

 The manager of Sylvia-IoT core modules.

 This module:

-- Integrate APIs of `sylvia-auth` and `sylvia-broker`.
+- Integrate APIs of `sylvia-iot-auth` and `sylvia-iot-broker`.
 - Management the underlying brokers for applications and networks.
 Now we support:
     - AMQP: RabbitMQ
     - MQTT: EMQX
 - Records all POST, PUT, PATCH, DELETE APIs.

-# Mount sylvia-coremgr in your Actix-Web App
+# Mount sylvia-iot-coremgr in your Actix-Web App

-You can simply mount sylvia-coremgr into your Actix-Web App:
+You can simply mount sylvia-iot-coremgr into your Actix-Web App:

     use actix_web::{self, App, HttpServer};
     use clap::App as ClapApp;